Kingdom-Software-Solutions/wedding-warehouse/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* None yet, hope to add some soon!